 We’re always on the look-out for well-designed camping, cooking and outdoor kit that is genuinely useful and a little bit different.
-We scour the shops, the shows and the web for interesting things and we’re now sharing our finds in this regular Camp Cool review.
+We scour the shops, the shows and the web for interesting things and we’re now sharing our finds in our regular camping gear round-ups.
 We only feature kit that our testers have actually seen, tried out and liked.

 If you’ve got a favourite product or a new piece of kit you’d recommend to others, let us know here.

 Towel, sarong, beach mat, baby wrap, picnic rug, tablecloth….these Turkish cotton sheets are very versatile.
 Quick drying, absorbent and in a range of lovely colours and subtle patterns, they pack up small and weigh next to nothing.

 We were slightly confused by the ‘I’m pre-washed’ label next to the ‘wash before use’ label, but we did wash and found they went a bit stiff.
 We’re hoping they’ll soften with use and better fabric conditioner, perhaps.

 We’ll be lying on ours on the beach and wearing them as cover-ups between the tent and shower block.

 Disposable barbecues are pretty rubbish for decent cooking.
 The charcoal is so shallow, they’re usually finished before you’ve managed to grill your sausages.
 EcoGrill is made of hollowed out alder filled with charcoal and lasts for between two and four hours’ cooking time.
 They sell a grill pan to sit on top of the fire, which is many times better than a rack grill where you’re always dropping food through the gaps.

 As well as simply sitting it on the ground, you can use the EcoGrill in a kettle barbecue or fire basket too.